Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max fights Jax in the championships

-Max wipes his face with tha back of his hand and tells Jax "You're holding back on me arent you"
+Max wipes his face with tha back of his hand and tells Jax "You're holding back arent you"

+Alex/Ace gives Max's team a hub/satellite from BluNet as a favor to Max defeating Spike

 Max defeats Jax and wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state